canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 **When to use fakes in our tests?** Use fakes when in your unit tests when you depend on external systems you don't control.
 For example, third-party APIs and message queues.
 Assert the right call were made or the right messages were sent.

-Notice, we used the `UnitOfWork_Scenario_ExpectedResult` naming convention in our test.
+Notice, we used [the UnitOfWork_Scenario_ExpectedResult naming convention]({% post_url 2021-04-12-UnitTestNamingConventions %}) in our test.
 For the expect result part, we used the keyword "Calls".
 It shows we expect the `OrderService` to call a payment gateway to charge credit cards.

-<div class="message">For more naming conventions, check <a href="/2021/04/12/UnitTestNamingConventions/">4 test naming conventions</a></div>

 ## Other types of fakes: dummies, stubs, spies and mocks